ericyoc/GIS_unemploy_interactive_poc/README.md

-# Washington State Unemployment Data Visualization
+# Washington and Califorina State Unemployment By County Data Visualization

-This Python script creates an interactive visualization of unemployment data for Washington State counties.
+This Python script creates an interactive visualization of unemployment data for Washington and California State counties.
 It combines geographical data with unemployment statistics to produce a choropleth map and a detailed table.

 ## Interactive Map - Washington State Unemployment by County
 ![](https://github.com/ericyoc/WA_unemploy_interactive_poc/blob/main/wa_state_unemploy_interactive_map.jpg)